Colin-Whelan/string-to-rubiks-cubes/README.md

         R: 5
     }

-More cubes can be defined as needed.
+9 cubes are defined by default, more or less cubes can be defined as needed.

 ### Mappings
 Addional custom mappings can be adding to the 'keys' object.